A Week of Imperial Grandeur and Urban Energy in China

 Great Wall at Mutianyu

-Book a private car or join a small group tour.
-Avoid public holidays for a better experience.
+Arrange a private car or join a small group tour.
+The drive from Beijing takes about 90 minutes.

 Lunch